Understanding Carbon Credits

 Voluntary market RECs, although currently promoted by many environmental organizations, present overwhelming environmental integrity problems.
 Too much of the guidance on voluntary green power purchasing and GHG emissions on this topic from organizations like the USEPA Green Power Program, CDP (formerly “Carbon Disclosure Project”), and the Center for Resource Solutions (CRS, the owner of the Green-e label) is, unfortunately, outdated and misleading.
 Most published guides focus on promoting the purchase of voluntary RECs and provide little or no substantiation or evidence of environmental integrity.
 Research shows that voluntary REC purchases are highly unlikely to result in actual environmental benefits.

 The purchase of compliance RECs can be a sound option if the RPS creates a scarcity in its associated REC market.
-It would be equivalent to purchasing emission allowances (where the market is also not oversupplied) or credible carbon offset credits.
-The challenge with compliance RECs involves some extra analysis to quantify the tonnes of CO2 reduced for the number of MWh of fossil generation avoided.
-This extra layer of analysis is not necessary for the retirement of allowances and offsets.
+It would be equivalent to purchasing emission allowances (where the market is also not oversupplied) or high quality carbon credits.
+The challenge with compliance RECs involves some extra analysis to quantify the tonnes of CO2 avoided based on the MWhs of fossil generation that would otherwise have occurred.
+This extra layer of analysis is not necessary for the retirement of allowances or carbon credits.

 [1] “Net” refers to the amount of MWh used by the generation plant for its own operations.
 For example, a wind farm uses some of the electricity it generates to run its own systems, hence the “net”.